hashicorp/terraform/website/docs/language/values/variables.html.md

 > **Hands-on:** Try the [Protect Sensitive Input Variables](https://learn.hashicorp.com/tutorials/terraform/sensitive-variables?in=terraform/configuration-language&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.

-Setting a variable as `sensitive` prevents Terraform from showing its value in the `plan` or `apply` output, you use that variable elsewhere in your configuration.
+Setting a variable as `sensitive` prevents Terraform from showing its value in the `plan` or `apply` output, when you use that variable elsewhere in your configuration.

 Terraform will still record sensitive values in the [state](/docs/language/state/index.html),